Transportation in the Philippines: Traffic congestion

 Traffic congestion is an issue in Metro Manila.
 According to John Forbes, a senior advisor at the American Chamber of Commerce at the Philippines, increasing car sales and lack of mass transit and highways cause most traffic congestion, and was feared to make Metro Manila "uninhabitable" by 2020.
 A TomTom Traffic Index report in 2024 cited Metro Manila as having the worst traffic in the world for a metropolitan area.

-Economic losses due to traffic congestion costs about ₱3 billion, as of 2012.
-By 2030, over ₱6 billion will be lost in the Philippines' economy due to traffic congestion, according to JICA.
+Daily economic losses due to traffic congestion costs about ₱3 billion, as of 2012.
+By 2030, over ₱6 billion would be foregone everyday in the country' economy due to traffic congestion, according to JICA.